By Dr. Jim Dahle, WCI Founder

 Step 3: Choose Vanguard Roth IRA Investments

-Go back to the page listing all your accounts and click on the Roth IRA account.
+Go back to the page that lists all your accounts and click on the Roth IRA account.

 Vanguard Backdoor Roth IRA 20